Davidrxyang/raines-2024-line-addition-problem/NetworkEvaluation/README.md

 considers only cost data from the specified state in the calculation.
 NOTE: replace "DC" with any state abbreviation within the dataset.

-### Evaluation mode

-defines the logic behind evaluating route efficiency

-options:

-`eval-mode:standard`

-simply considers the distance covered, amount of transfers, and amount of station stops along the route.

-mathematical formula for adjusted route complexity:

-Standardcomplexity = (Transfers * c1) + (Stations * c2) + (Distance * c3)

-where c1, c2, c3 are specified parameters, details below.

-route complexity is measured in arbitrary units, generally representing the complexity of a route.

-`eval-mode:adjusted`

-considers the above metrics, adjusted accounting for the direct geographical distance between the origin and destination station and a weight coefficient.

-mathematical formula for adjusted route complexity:

-FinalComplexity = (StandardComplexity) * (StandardComplexity / (c1 * GeographicalDistance))

-where c1 is a specified parameter

-Logic: adjusted evaluation mode adjusts route complexity by comparing the public transit route with the direct geographical "route" between the origin and destination.
-For two origin-destination pairs with the same geographical separation, if one origin-destination pair's public transit route has a higher complexity than the other, then this complexity should be further "penalized."

-### Line Evaluation Mode

-defines evaluation logic behind route complexity, but for line efficiency calculations.
-Works the same way.

-`line-eval-mode:standard`

-`line-eval-mode:adjusted`

 ### Weights

 defines how each parameter is valued within the complexity calculation algorithm